They say…

 For a few months from June 2013, the three friends were based in the cellar of Walthamstow’s Warrant Officer pub (formerly the Higham Hill Tavern, 318 Higham Hill Road E17 5RG, Waltham Forest: see Solvay Society), at first intending to install a small facility there.
 Realising this was impractical, in the autumn of that year they took on a characterful unit on the Ravenswood industrial estate close to Walthamstow Village, already something of a public attraction thanks to neon sign specialist God’s Own Junkyard and Mother’s Ruin, producer of fruit gin.
 Here, from early in 2014, a modest 10 hl brewhouse from Oban Ales shared space with an increasingly popular taproom.

-Following a crowdfunding round, in April 2018 expanded to a bigger site, becoming the first of several to establish itself in the swathe of industrial estates along Blackhorse Lane in the west of Walthamstow, adjacent to the Walthamstow Wetlands.
+Following a crowdfunding round, in April 2018 expanded to a bigger site on the Lockwood estate, becoming the first of several to establish itself in the swathe of industrial estates along Blackhorse Lane in the west of Walthamstow, adjacent to the Walthamstow Wetlands.
 At first, the old kit was retained while fermentation capacity was substantially increased, with a small canning line and then a new 20 hl brewhouse, also from Oban, added during 2019.

 Wildcard, Lockwood E17

-Beers are in keg and in can, some of which are sold in major supermarkets. was discontinued in 2019 but has been revived in 2021, primarily to supply the pub.
+Beers were in keg and in can, some of which are sold in major supermarkets.
+Cask was discontinued in 2019 but revived in 2021, primarily to supply the pub.

 More London brewers